rebhi-2002/React-Complete-Guide-2024/README.md

 ## Description

-This bestselling course has turned more than 800,000 students into ReactJS developers (more than any other React course on Udemy)!

--

-Updated January 2024:

-Added brand-new content (~3h) on the NextJS App Router

-Added a brand-new "Best Practices & Patterns" section

-BIG COURSE UPDATE October 2023:

-Updated the entire first half of the course (re-recorded lectures, other half was updated at beginning of year already)!

-Improved explanations & demo projects.
-Course now covers even more key concepts & best practices.

-Updated August 2023:

-Added brand-new section on React Query (Tanstack Query)

-Added brand-new section on animating React apps with Framer Motion

-Updated June 2023:

-Add two new practice projects

-Added more coding exercises

-Added brand-new JS Refresher section

-Tons of minor improvements & fixes

-This course is completely up-to-date with the very latest version of React with all the core, modern features you need to know & teaches you React in a practical, hands-on way!

-Updated February 2023:

-Completely re-recorded majority of second half of course (incl. routing, authentication)

-A Course For Busy Customers & Business Professionals!

 This course also comes with two paths which you can take: The "complete" path (full >40h course) and the "summary" (fast-track) path (~4h summary module) - you can choose the path that best fits your time requirements!

 React.js is THE most popular JavaScript library you can use and learn these days to build modern, reactive user interfaces for the web.